Syntax Evolution: Problems and Recursion: Discussion

 We could equate problem solving with syntax, because syntax is needed just to express problems, but mainly because both syntax and problem solving are computing.
 And full problem solving requires universal computability, which is the maximum syntactic requirement.
 So full problem solving needs syntax, and needs all of it: full problem solving needs a complete syntax.

-By equating syntax to problem solving we have solved the syntax purpose paradox: when a brain becomes a complete syntax engine, then that brain becomes a full resolution machine.
+By identifying syntax with problem solving we have solved the syntax purpose paradox presented in \ref{Chomsky's Identity}: when a brain becomes a complete syntax engine, then that brain becomes a full resolution machine.
 So syntax can be meaningless, but it is very useful and its purpose is to solve problems in any possible way.
 The key is that while a complete syntax is still mechanical, it is not really meaningless, because it has a functional semantics.

 That both syntax and problem solving are computing is a coincidence that can also be derived from the problematic view of life.
 In this view, whatever the brain does is to compute for solving the problems of the individual.
 Communication, or sharing information with other individuals, is just one problem out of those that the brain has to solve, and language is just a particular solution for communication.
 This explains the coincidence, but here we distinguish communication from thinking, defining very artificially thinking as what the brain does that is not communication, to separate the linguistic requirements from the much more general cognitive requirements.
 The reason is that syntax, which is in principle a solution to the communication problem, was instrumental in achieving full problem solving, which concerns cognition generally.